stimtech/go-migration/README.md

 These are settings that can be configured.
 - `TableName`: the table where all applied migrations are stored.
 Defaults to `migration`
 - `LocKTableName`: the table where the lock is held.
 Defaults to `migration_lock`
-- `Folder`: the folder where all migration SQL files are.
+- `MigrationFolder`: the folder where all migration SQL files are.
 Defaults to `db/migrations`
 - `LockTimeoutMinutes`: how long a lock can be held before it times out, in minutes.
 Defaults to 15

 ## Design decisions and philosophy ##